 Frequently Asked Questions

-Scientific monitoring has shown Puget Sound net pens have temporary impacts on sediment quality and benthic life, including directly under the pens.
+Scientific monitoring has shown the existing Puget Sound net pens have temporary impacts on sediment quality and benthic life, including directly under the pens.
 Once a net pen is moved or closed, the substrate recovers to pre-existing conditions in two to 12 months.
 Washington’s current commercial net pen operator, Cooke Aquaculture Pacific, voluntarily fallows (temporarily closes) the existing net pens after every harvest cycle to reduce impacts.

 There is no evidence that Atlantic salmon can successfully interbreed with Pacific salmon, even in ideal laboratory conditions.
-There also are no self-sustaining, wild populations of Atlantic salmon in Washington’s waters.
+There are no known self-sustaining, wild populations of Atlantic salmon in Washington’s waters.
 According to state and national fisheries experts responsible for protection and recovery of wild salmon, the risk is very low that an Atlantic salmon population could establish in Washington waters.

 Ecology’s Puget Sound studies show that net pens are not a significant source of nitrogen in Puget Sound.
-Major nitrogen contributions come from ocean currents, atmosphere, natural sources, waste water treatment plants, urban sources, agricultural sources, septic systems and even Puget Sound sediments.
+Major nitrogen contributions come from ocean currents, the atmosphere, natural sources, waste water treatment plants, urban sources, agricultural sources, septic systems and even Puget Sound sediments.

 Below are two documents that were written in the 1980s and 1990s by state agencies.
 This project will refresh the information contained in these documents based on today’s science and operations.

 In addition, Ecology's Water Quality Program has National Pollutant Discharge Elimination System (NPDES) permit data for the existing commercial net pens in Puget Sound.
 Available online: Water Quality Permitting and Reporting Information System (PARIS) Database.
-Enter “Icicle Acquisition” into the search box for information on commercial net pens with water quality permits.
+Enter “Icicle Acquisition Inc.” into the search box for information on commercial net pens with water quality permits.